AndrewXin123/Aeonian/README.md

 # Aeonian
 Aeonian is a web service that aims to automate many financial tasks to help the elderly manage their finances, improving their quality of life after retirement with a simple and accessible UI.
-Created the Cal Hacks 8.0 Hackathon from October 22-24, 2021.
+Created during the Cal Hacks 8.0 Hackathon from October 22-24, 2021.

 The First Place Winner of the Cal Hacks 8.0 Blackrock Financial Wellbeing Challenge with teammates Alisha Chen, Daniel Duan, Kerrine Tai, and Andrew Zhang.